 It is undoubtedly the first pinot grape variety imported from Burgundy, no doubt because of the similarities in topography and climate between Burgundy and Alsace.
 This prestigious red grape variety was prominent in Alsace in the middle Ages, but then disappeared, except for certain places where red wine was still appreciated.
 It is becoming increasingly popular today because of its freshness and fruitiness.

-80% comes from the limestone Bollenberg plot and 20% comes from the marl-limestone Grand Cru Saering plot.
+80% comes from the limestone Bollenberg plot and 20% comes from the marl-limestone Saering plot.

-Its vinification occurs during a maceration of two weeks.
+Its vinification occurs during a maceration of 2 weeks.
 Its growth in traditional tuns for 10 months allows adding a more full-bodied and more complex structure to its typical fruitiness.

-I recommend serving this wine with white flesh meats, for example, a rack of veal in its juice with potato puree.
+I recommend serving this wine with white flesh meats, for exemple, a rack of veal in its juice with potato puree.
 Poultry fricassee with Paris mushrooms or a traditional pot-au-feu.
-Température de service 16°C.Learn more about food & wine pairing
+Temperature of service 16°C.Learn more about food & wine pairing

-The robe is ruby red with purple highlights, of beautiful intensity.
+The robe is ruby red with purple highlights and of good intensity.
 The disk is limpid, bright and transparent.
 The wine shows youth.
 The nose is marked, pleasant, of good intensity.
 We perceive a distinguished dominant of smoked and spicy scents, as well as a delicate reduction.